Modified on: Thu, 14 Aug, 2025 at 12:05 PM

 Once you have added the above columns, your assets page should contain the columns previously mentioned, as shown below.

-Odometer/Hourmeter Limit
+Odometer/Hourmeter Limit & Example

-Let's assume we have a Vehicle with an Odometer of 15,000 and an Odometer Limit of 1000.
-This means the driver can only enter an odometer reading of 16,000 or 14,000.
+With the above setup, this means the SmartFill will only allow an odometer reading between 16,000 or 14,000.
 If the driver enters a value higher or lower than the expected range, SmartFill will throw an error stating that the odometer reading is incorrect.

-It's recommended that the Odometer/Hourmeter Limit remains at 0 until the odometer reading is confirmed and reported correctly on FMTData
+It's recommended that the Odometer/Hourmeter Limit remains at 0 until the odometer reading is confirmed and reported correctly on FMTData.

 Was this article helpful?